-Passengers travelling to Dartmouth will disembark at the Scotia Square Terminal and board a shuttle at the MetroLink bus stop.
+Passengers travelling to Dartmouth will disembark at the Scotia Square Terminal and board a shuttle at the southbound side of the Scotia Square Terminal.
 If the Macdonald Bridge is open to traffic, shuttle buses will travel the Macdonald Bridge (stopping at all stops along Gottingen and on North Street) but in most cases, shuttle buses will travel the MacKay Bridge.
 MacKay shuttles to Dartmouth will service all bus stops from Barrington/Duke until Gottingen far side of North (stop #6769).
 Drop offs only after the Gottingen/far side of North stop to Highfield Terminal, service to Highfield Terminal, then drop offs only after Highfield Terminal to Bridge Terminal.

 The following routes are impacted by the redecking project from 6:30 p.m. until 5:30 a.m., Monday to Friday, and all day on Saturday and Sunday (where applicable):

 Overall Riders Guide -